Project Analyzer FAQ

 A: Project Analyzer works on any type of VB code, including yours (as long as it's on the list of supported VB versions).
 The free demo works on projects of any size, but for a maximum of 10 source files at a time.
 You can try each and every feature with the demo (exception: macros are disabled).
 The only limitation is that the analysis results will be incomplete or inaccurate when you haven't analyzed all the code.

 Unfortunately we cannot provide evaluation versions other than the free demo.
 However, you can trust Project Analyzer works on your code as well.
-Project Analyzer comes with a money-back guarantee.
-You can also try the Free analysis service to make sure Project Analyzer does work on your code.
-And check out the Reference list to see who use Project Analyzer already.
+Project Analyzer comes with a money back guarantee.
+You can also check out the Reference list to see who use Project Analyzer already.

 Q: How do I analyze an ASP.NET web site without a .vbproj or .sln file?

-A: Starting with Project Analyzer v9, choose Analyze directory in the File menu.
+A: Choose Analyze directory in the File menu.

 Purchasing and licenses